Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 As I considered this, I passed some thicket, and saw it.
 A goblin.
 No time remained to stop, or even acknowledge this creature.
-It's fowl grimace turned to me.
+Its fowl grimace turned to me.
 It, too, was surprised, but not alone, as I soon learned.
 With no will to turn back,
 I dived straight into the group of hip-high humanoids.